jg2git/Celcius/README.md

 # Celcius
 ## Qblox Temperature Alarm Project V0.1.0

-This repository contains the source code for the Celcius C++ project that periodically acquires temperature from sensors and alerts the user with an alarm if there is an overshoot in temperature beyond a certain threshold.
+The repository contains the source code for the Celcius C++ project that periodically acquires temperature from sensors and alerts the user with an alarm if there is an overshoot in temperature beyond a certain threshold.

 ## Features
 The project implements the following features